microsoft/ailab/Sketch2Code/README.md

 [Sketch2Code](https://www.ailab.microsoft.com/experiments/30c61484-d081-4072-99d6-e132d362b99d) is a solution that uses AI to transform a handwritten user interface design from a picture to valid HTML markup code.

 ## Process flow
-The process of transformation of a handwritten image to HTML this solution implements is detailed as follows:
+The process of transformation of a handwritten image to HTML.
+How this solution is implemented is as follows:
 1. First, the user uploads an image through the website.
 2. A custom vision model predicts what HTML elements are present in the image and their location.
 3. A handwritten text recognition service reads the text inside the predicted elements.